Summer Courses

 Timing and Location:

-The course will extend over a five-day period from July 1 to 5, 2024 at de Burcht, Henri Polaklaan 9, Amsterdam, an historic building in the center of Amsterdam.
+The course will extend over a five-day period from June 30 to July 4, 2025 at de Burcht, Henri Polaklaan 9, Amsterdam.

 Certificate: